DigitalVeer/Faster-RCNN-for-Table-Detection/README.md

 `Tensorflow v.1.15` ``Keras v.2.3.1`` ``h5py v.2.10.0`` ``Python 3.7.0``

-This project can either be ran on the cloud using *Google Colab* or locally using *Anaconda*.

 ### Cloud

 **`Google Colab`** comes bundled with [**`Jupyter Notebook Support`**](https://colab.research.google.com/) & most Python distributions by default.
 This project has been setup to install the appropiate libraries, so no changes are needed.